niksy/figura/README.md

 Type: `Function`
 Returns: `NodeList`

-Finds all descendants of `$el` filtered by selector.
+Finds all descendants of `$el` filtered by CSS selector.

 ##### selector